ContentLEAD/brafton_theme/README.md

 Brafton.com Developer’s Guide - Winter 2014-15
 By Michael DeWitt

-The brafton wordpress theme may look a bit different that a typical theme.
+The brafton wordpress theme may look a bit different than a typical theme.
 It uses a couple of advanced features that may take a short bit of time and patience to learn, but will make life SO much easier for you as a developer…

 Table of contents: